My report on the coroner’s findings

 Dr Byron Collins – Independent Pathologist (Not at the Inquest)

 Independent forensic pathologist Dr Byron Collins conducted a separate assessment.
-Based on Dr Klepp’s findings, he concluded that it would have been impossible for Elly to compromise her airways to such an extent while lying flat as depicted in the crime scene photograph.
+Based on Dr Klepp’s findings, he agreed with Dr Klepp and concluded that it would have been impossible for Elly to compromise her airways to such an extent while lying flat as depicted in the crime scene photograph.

 Prior to the Coroner’s determination, Dr Collins provided a formal assessment stating that if the findings of Drs.
 Míguez and Klepp were accepted as accurate and reliable, it would be reasonable to accept their conclusions regarding cause of death.
 He further noted that, in conjunction with the scene photographs, the manner of death was consistent with homicide: